TNO-MST/c2sim-server/docs/content/c2sim-server/module-c2sim-statemachine.md

 # Module C2SIM state machine

-The C2SIM server uses a formal state machine to control and validate the lifecycle of shared sessions and related server operations.
+The C2SIM server uses a state machine to control and validate the lifecycle of shared sessions and related server operations.

 The state machine is implemented using the library: